-Loss of privileges:
+Loss of privileges could include:

-- Home use of computer (first stage)
+- Home use of computer

-- School use of computer (second stage)
+- School use of computer

-- Student accounts (third stage)
+- Student accounts

-12. Use of Technology Resources Policy
+2. Use of Technology Resources Policy

 Purpose

 The Edwards-Knox Central School District is pleased to offer students, faculty, and staff access to technology resources for schoolwork and enrichment activities.
 The purpose of the Edwards-Knox Central School District's technology resources is to provide additional educational resources and communication tools for students and teachers.
 These resources will help teachers to facilitate education and research consistent with the objectives of the Edwards-Knox Central School District.